It's great to have you here, Maker. Truly.

 Having you here means that you have heard about this thing called "safety compliance" and you are curious if it applies to you, how you make this happen, and if it is going to cost you more than you make in a year.
 Right?
 I've got you.

-This free group is hosted by The Makers Resource Shop a DBA of Misty Henry Product Safety & Consulting Services.
+This blog and this free Facebook group are hosted by The Makers Resource Shop a DBA of Misty Henry Product Safety & Consulting Services.

 It is important to me that you have the opportunity to learn about the required information without all of the research that I've continued over 10 years (my oldest is 11, that's how I keep track!).
 The government websites are where all the information is, but they are painstakingly difficult to navigate.
 The Code of Federal Regulations is where you'll find regulations for many agencies, products, and commercial practices.